-BOTTLE FEEDING
+FORMULA FEEDING

+The American Academy of Pediatrics recommends only human milk or formula for babies until 12 months of age.
+All available commercial formulas are tested and approved by the FDA for nutritional content.
+Formula will provide your baby with all the nutrients they need for the first 6-12 months.
 Always mix the formula exactly as the label directs and never add extra water, concentrate, or powder.
-Use regular tap water to mix the formula.
-You do not need to sterilize the water.
+Any water safe to drink can be used to mix the formula.
+Boiling or sterilizing water is not required.
 Make only the amount that your baby will take at a feeding so you will not waste formula.
 Store any opened concentrated formula in the refrigerator but discard after 24-36 hours.

 Hold your baby close during feeding so that he or she can enjoy the feel, sounds, and smell of your body.
 While feeding, tilt the bottle so that the nipple is always filled.
 This prevents your baby from swallowing excess air.
 The milk should drip slowly out of the nipple.
-The tightness of the nipple collar controls the flow, so tighten the collar for slower feeding.

 The amount your baby takes will vary.
 Your baby is probably getting enough calories if he or she is satisfied eating every two to four hours and has at least six wet diapers a day.
 Do not push your child to finish the bottle if he or she is clearly full.
 Most babies feed about 15-20 minutes.
 Bottle-fed baby stools will vary from brown and curdy, to brown with form and a water ring, to brown and loose.
 Sometimes, babies on soy formulas will have solid stools.
 This does not mean your baby is constipated.